emkcloud/livewire-tweak/docs/contents/flux-prefix.md

 ## Routes Prefix

-Through this feature, you can add a prefix to the standard path of Livewire Flux routes.
+Through this feature, you can add a prefix to the standard URL of Livewire Flux routes.
 Use environment variables.

 ```
 GET|HEAD flux/editor.css .........
 Flux\AssetManager@editorCss › AssetManager@editorCss